All Episodes

 Nobody's opposed to that, but this is not.

-This is this is uh this is harassment.
+This is harassment.

-And clearly uh inspecting cargo.
+And clearly, inspecting cargo.

-So unless you just want to say that the TSA is generally incompetent, and they're focusing all their efforts here on people and thus being lax with cargo.
+So, unless you just want to say that the TSA is generally incompetent, and they're focusing all their efforts here on people and thus being lax with cargo.

-Uh it's a generally legitimate concern.
+It's a legitimate concern.

-I know that customs is uh is heavily you try to bring something in from overseas, you buy a piece of furniture or whatever, it can take customs weeks to clear it.
+You try to bring something in from overseas, you buy a piece of furniture or whatever, it can take customs weeks to clear it coming through.

 I mean, they have to clear customs.

-I I my my No, I I know, I know that the guy is suggesting we check cargo.
+I know that the guy is suggesting we check cargo.

 I just don't know that we're not.

-I'm not drawing a I don't know how we can just because we're focusing on pat downs, how that means we're not focusing on cargo.
+I'm not drawing a I don't know how we can, just because we're focusing on pat downs, how that means we're not focusing on cargo.

 We're not showing it.